 Intel includes bundled coolers with its non-overclocking SKUs (you have to pay more to overclock), but they are flimsy and 'good enough,' at best.
 We've even seen cases where Intel's stock coolers don't provide full performance at stock settings.
-Intel did slightly bulk up its bundled coolers for several Rocket Lake-S models, but the aesthetic and slight thermal improvements aren't enough to match AMD's competent coolers, and they aren't available on all models.
-However, the company reportedly has newer coolers in the works for its next line of chips, including models with RGB.
+Intel did slightly bulk up its bundled coolers, but the aesthetic and slight thermal improvements aren't enough to match AMD's competent coolers, and they aren't available on all models.

 Intel also doesn't throw in a cooler at all for its pricey overclockable K-series SKUs (see our article on how to overclock an Intel CPU).
-Be sure to budget in a cooler (and a beefy one at that) if you plan on overclocking an Intel processor.
+So be sure to budget in a cooler (and a beefy one at that) if you plan on overclocking an Intel processor.
 Meanwhile, most of AMD's bundled coolers are suitable for at least moderate overclocking.
 Still, those only came as a standard add-in with the previous-gen Ryzen 3000 series, most of which haven't been supplanted with new Ryzen 5000 equivalents yet.
-Only three of the first seven AMD Ryzen 5000 processors, the Ryzen 5 5600X, Ryzen 7 5700G, and Ryzen 5 5600G comes with a bundled cooler.
+Moreover, only three of the first seven AMD Ryzen 5000 processors, the Ryzen 5 5600X, Ryzen 7 5700G, and Ryzen 5 5600G, come with a bundled cooler.

-Intel not only charges a premium for its overclockable K-Series chips, but you'll also need to shell out for a pricey Z-Series motherboard for the privilege of overclocking your processor—Intel doesn't allow full overclocking on B- or H-series motherboards.
-Intel has now enabled memory overclocking on its B560 and H570 chipsets, and that works with any chip that is compatible with the platform, meaning all 10th-Gen Comet Lake, 11th-Gen Rocket Lake, and 11th-Gen Comet Lake Refresh processors.
-However, these changes only apply to 500-series models.
+Intel not only charges a premium for its overclockable K-Series chips, but you'll also need to shell out for a pricey Z-Series motherboard for the privilege of overclocking your processor — Intel doesn't allow full overclocking on B- or H-series motherboards.
+However, Intel has now enabled memory overclocking on its B560 and H570 chipsets, a big win for enthusiasts.

 Intel also has a long history of rapid socket transitions, meaning the odds of dropping a new chip into your existing motherboard, or taking the older processor over to a newer board, aren't as high.
-Plan for limited forward and backward compatibility on the Intel side.
-Intel's Rocket Lake does finally bring support for PCIe 4.0 connectivity, but Intel's 500 series chipset doesn't support PCIe 4.0 like AMD's chipsets.
-That means you get 20 lanes from the processor only — 16 lanes for graphics and four lanes for a single M.2 port, limiting connectivity options.
+Intel's Socket 1700 for Alder Lake will extend for at least one more generation, but plan for limited forward and backward compatibility on the Intel side.

 AMD vs Intel CPU Gaming Performance

-In the AMD vs Intel CPU battle, AMD holds the lead in the critical price bands, particularly right in the middle and high-end of its stack, but our benchmarks show the Intel's gaming performance is no slouch, either.
+In the AMD vs Intel CPU battle, Intel holds the lead in all critical price bands.
 Below we have a wide selection of collective gaming performance measurements for the existing chips in the different price bands.
+In addition, we have two series of test results below that encapsulate performance in both Windows 10 and Windows 11 because Intel's Alder Lake offers more performance in Windows 10 than 11.
+Regardless, the Blue Team holds the lead in both operating systems.
 You can see a much more holistic view in our CPU Benchmarks Hierarchy.

-We have in-depth head-to-head comparisons in each of the key price brackets in the following articles:
+We have in-depth head-to-head comparisons for Alder Lake against Ryzen 5000 in each of the key price brackets in the following articles:

 However, bear in mind that the performance delta between Intel and AMD's comparably-priced chips often isn't worth paying a huge premium, at least for the vast majority of enthusiasts.
 You'd be hard-pressed to notice the small differences in gaming performance at the top of the AMD vs Intel stack, but things are more complicated in the mid-range.